 If you experience something not included above, you can always contact the Student Guidance Team or local support team.

-You can make a claim online, by logging into e:Vision and going to My Modules and Assessment.
+You can make a claim online, by logging into e:Vision and going to My student information and support.
 You will need to select every assessment task you want to claim for, not just every module.

 If you are unsure how or are unable to do this, you can talk to your Personal Tutor or visit the Student Hub.
 You can also get independent advice and guidance via the Students' Union Student Advice Centre at firstname.lastname@example.org